opentripplanner/OpenTripPlanner/docs/Configuration.md

 - `default` which is based on California/US mapping standard
 - `norway` which is adjusted to rules and speeds in Norway
+- `uk` which is adjusted to rules and speed in the UK

 To add your own custom property set have a look at `org.opentripplanner.graph_builder.module.osm.NorwayWayPropertySet` and `org.opentripplanner.graph_builder.module.osm.DefaultWayPropertySet`.
 If you choose to mainly rely on the default rules, make sure you add your own rules first before applying the default ones.
 The mechanism is that for any two identical tags, OTP will use the first one.